oosby/flux-workshop/README.md

 # Flux Workshop

 This workshop covers the flux pattern basics.
 We will build a small application that:
-- asynchronously fetches a list of 100 posts from a third-party API ()
+- asynchronously fetches a list of 100 posts from a third-party API (Placeholder Json)
 - renders them on the page
 - allows the user to remove them from the list